spdx/spdx-3-serialization-prototype-playground/jsonld/GETTING_STARTED.md

 ```

 The optional [name][Property_name] property is inherited from the `Element`
-class, bu and means "the common name for the thing", or in this case, your
+class, and means "the common name for the thing", or in this case, your name.
-name.

 As our last step, we want to indicate another way by which You are known to the
 world; specifically your E-mail address.